 If nothing else, these facts appear credible when used wisely.

 There are various reasons why the appraiser favours conservatism.

 The main one is that, in contrast to completed properties, real estate improvements that are to be built present the appraiser with an additional obstacle because they must make assumptions about and assign a value to something that does not yet exist.

 As a result, the assessed value of a development project may differ from the established future value of the finished property.
 The appraiser will probably be conservative because of the greater uncertainty about the final value.

-The appraiser's awareness that his appraisal of the home may be the subject of criticism when a loan encounters difficulties is another factor contributing to his conservatism.
+The appraiser's awareness that their appraisal of the home may be the subject of criticism when a loan encounters difficulties is another factor contributing to their conservatism.

-He intentionally produces conservative values because it is usually his best course of action.
-Since he needs to keep working for your lending institution, he must produce conservative values.
+They intentionally produce conservative values because it is usually their best course of action.
+Since they need to keep working for your lending institution, they must produce conservative values.